 ABOUT THE PACKING DISTRICT

-The Packing District is a 200-acre master planned development owned by Dr. Phillips, the project offers ideal insights regarding the complex effort and process involved with developing integrated real estate.
+This project offers ideal insights into the complex effort and process involved in developing integrated real estate.
 SCA has worked with Dr. Phillips since 2012 on numerous development projects.

-In 2013, SCA was interviewed for the assignment of advising Dr. Phillips with new project development.
-SCA was engaged for the initial Spring Lake project in the same year.
-SCA lead and integrated development process beginning with market analysis, project conceptualization, selecting operating partners, financial structuring, all aspects of design, engineering and construction oversight.
+In 2013, SCA was engaged by Dr. Phillips to advise on upcoming project developments.
+SCA led an integrated development process beginning with market analysis, project conceptualization, selecting operating partners, financial structuring, and all aspects of design, engineering, and construction oversight.
 While the project was underway SCA assisted with finding major anchor tenants for the 60,000 S.F medical office complex and 180 bed mixed acuity senior center.
-The project was completed in 2015, with the MOB opening fully leased and the senior housing has exceeded projections in occupancy levels and rates.
+The project was completed in 2015, with the medical office building fully leased and the senior housing exceeding occupancy and rate projections.

-SCA began the assignment in 2016, directing the early market feasibility and procuring the planning team of Purdue & Will for planning and GAI for civil engineering.
-Market feedback suggested the history of the citrus property was valued and its proximity to the Collage Park neighborhood also suggested housing could be introduced as a major component.
+SCA began the assignment in 2016, directing the early market feasibility and procuring Purdue & Will for planning and GAI for civil engineering.
+Market research suggested the citrus property’s history was valued and its proximity to the College Park neighborhood suggested housing could be introduced as a major component.

-Again, early market feasibility was vital to set a direction for the vision and the uses.
-Updated infrastructure including transportation, utilities and stormwater had to work to establish the platform for success and a creative approach to the existing building inventory would be required to create the plan.
+Updated infrastructure including transportation, utilities and stormwater had to work to establish the platform for success.
+A creative approach to the existing building inventory would be required to create the plan.

-SCA recommended the acquisition of an adjacent 100-acre property long fallow and unused to play a critical role in defining the plan.
-Using this new tract to create a dynamic new urban park and 14-acre lake established a creative development path offering a critical stormwater solution while delivering Orlando’s newest urban public space and the open space feature critical to develop housing components into the mixed-use community.
+SCA recommended the acquisition of an adjacent 100-acre property.
+Using this new tract, a dynamic new urban park and 14-acre lake established a creative development path offering a critical stormwater solution while delivering Orlando’s new urban public space and the open space features necessary to develop housing components into the mixed-use community.

-With a new plan that integrated historical buildings with new development for housing, retail, office, and commercial the vision of The Packing District was born with over 500,000 S.F. of commercial, retail and office uses, 1,500 residential units and a 100 acre park space.
+Through an innovative plan that incorporated historical buildings with new developments for housing, retail, office, and commercial uses, the Packing District was conceived.
+It has over 500,000 square feet of commercial, retail, office, 1,500 residential units and a 100-acre park.

-With the conceptualization of the plan complete SCA lead the effort to set into place an integrated public/private investment plan with the City of Orlando.
-The city had the opportunity to quickly grow and foster responsible development that met numerous objectives including new housing for the city’s growth, support uses such as retail and commercial, expanded park space that also would include a new home for the City’s historic tennis center.
-The private investment by Dr. Phillips would drive valued service updates to the road and utilities with strong sources of tax and fee revenue to recoup the public investment.
-The overall projected is estimated to total over $500 million in total private investment.
-The public/private partnership was approved by the City Council in December 2017.
+With the conceptualization plan complete, SCA led efforts to implement an integrated public/private investment plan with the City of Orlando.
+The city grew rapidly and fostered responsible development.
+This included construction of housing for the city’s growth, support uses such as retail and commercial, expanded park space, and a new home for the City’s historic tennis center.
+Dr. Phillips’ private investment drove valuable service updates to the road and utilities with a strong sources of tax and fee revenue to recoup the public investment.
+The overall projected investment is estimated to total over $500 million in total private investment.
+The City Council approved the public/private partnership in December 2017.

-SCA would also lead efforts to procure the initial development components including the first two housing projects of 400+ units, the grocer anchor retail center, and YMCA.
-SCA continues it’s involvement with oversight of over $60,000,000 in public improvements including the Park, road and utility updates, and the 4 Roots farm.
+SCA would also lead efforts to procure initial development components.
+This included the first two housing projects of 400+ units, the grocer anchor retail center, and the YMCA.
+SCA continues its involvement with oversight of over $60,000,000 in public improvements including park, road, utility updates, and the 4 Roots farm.

-The Packing District offers a good model for the role SCA can play with integrated real estate solutions.
+The Packing District offers an excellent model for the role SCA can play with integrated real estate solutions.